library(tidyverse)

 The Pearson coefficients tell us how tightly the scatterplot hugs a straight line.
 By contrast, Spearman’s coefficient tells how tightly the scatterplot adheres to a monotonic function (one that rises consistently or falls consistently, but not necessarily in a straight line).
 Both coefficients are high — both very strong according to the rules of thumb presented above — but Spearman’s is higher due to the fact that the relationship between gdp and happiness is rising but not in a straight line (nonlinear).

-3.7 Further Reading and Watching
+3.7 Further reading

 3.8 Chapter summary